ROCSI-eu/WordPress-ZKP-Mail/README.md

 **Privacy-focused mailing list management solution for WordPress** using **Zero Knowledge Proofs (ZKP)** on **Cardano’s Midnight Network**.

 ## 🎯 **Project Overview**
-WP ZKP Mail is an innovative open-source project aimed at providing a secure, decentralized solution for mailing list management within WordPress, built on the Cardano blockchain’s **Midnight Network**.
+WP ZKP Mail is an innovative open-source project aimed at providing a secure, decentralized solution for mailing list management within WordPress, built on Cardano blockchain’s **Midnight Network**.
 By integrating **Zero Knowledge Proofs**, it ensures data privacy while maintaining scalability and adaptability.

 ## 🔍 **Problem Statement**
 Traditional mailing list management systems lack sufficient privacy controls, potentially exposing sensitive user data to third-party entities.
 With growing concerns about data protection, there is a need for a solution that ensures both privacy and transparency.